-Q: Who pays my medical bills first after an accident?
+Who pays my medical bills first after an accident?

-A: This answer varies on the situation you are in.
+This answer varies on the situation you are in.
 It’s best to check state policies to see which pays first.
 If you have health insurance, it will cover the expenses that your MedPay can’t and vice versa.
-It’s key to choose limits that you think will cover most of your costs to avoid needing your health insurance to pay for any expenses.
+It’s key to choose limits that you think will cover most of your costs to avoid needing your medical insurance to pay for any expenses.

-Q: Which states offer MedPay?
+Which states offer MedPay?

-Q: What if the other driver has liability insurance?
+What if the other driver has liability insurance?

-A: If you sustain injuries in an accident that another driver causes, liability may help pay for your medical costs.
+If you sustain injuries in an accident that another driver causes, liability may help pay for your medical costs.
 The bodily injury part of the policy will surely help cover any medical costs you or your passengers have.
 These could be: